MXKhronos/Revive-ZSharpScript/docs/Instance.md

 <a name="name"></a>
 `string` **Name** *= ClassName#counter*
 - By default, every new instance will be named by it's `ClassName` followed by it's index counter.
-- **ZInstance** keeps track of all instances it creates and continuously increment a counter.
+- **Instance** keeps track of all instances it creates and continuously increment a counter.

 ---